mkdocstrings/python/README.md

   *We do not support nested admonitions in docstrings!*

-- **Every object has a TOC entry:** we render a heading for each object, meaning *MkDocs* picks them into the Table of Contents, which is nicely display by the Material theme.
+- **Every object has a TOC entry:** we render a heading for each object, meaning *MkDocs* picks them into the Table of Contents, which is nicely displayed by the Material theme.
 Thanks to *mkdocstrings* cross-reference ability, you can reference other objects within your docstrings, with the classic Markdown syntax:
   `[this object][package.module.object]` or directly with `[package.module.object][]`